BioPhoton/angular-star-rating/chore/scripts/docs/00_preconditions.md

 # Continuous integration with angular

 #### Implement continuous integration into your angular5 projects with travis and the command line

 Not only large scale business apps but also libraries and small websites are under constant development.
 I know a few app that I delivered and never touche the code again.
-Nearly every project was setup with some kind of continouse integration.
+Nearly every project was setup with some kind of continuous integration.

 The idea of this blog series is to show you some cool tricks, plugins, tools and lessons learned from my investigations in continouse integration and delivery.

 Travis is a continuous integration platform that provides free usage for open source projects.
 Travis CI supports your development process by automatically building and testing code changes,